 Firstly, child seats don’t come cheap.
 Plus, please never reuse the damaged child seat if there’s been a prior accident because it wouldn’t be safe (the same reason why you shouldn’t buy a second-hand child seat or accept a hand-me-down).

-Hence, it’s a bonus if your car insurance comes with coverage for the child seat — Aviva’s offers up to $250 coverage for a child seat if it is damaged in an accident, fire or theft.
+Hence, it’s a bonus if your car insurance comes with coverage for the child seat — Singlife’s offers up to $250 coverage for a child seat if it is damaged in an accident, fire or theft.